crrlyly/ScreenSleepQuality/README.md

 • Data Visualization - Understanding the data through statistics (mean, median, mode, vari- ance, etc.) and distributions.

-### Outline your approach for data exploration, modeling, and evaluation.
+### Outline our approach for data exploration, modeling, and evaluation.

 • **Data Exploration**
 – We will download datasets from our mentioned data sources, making sure they are